HC: Criminal Division (Uganda)

 16 April 2024

-Accused remanded over 60 days without trial is entitled to mandatory bail; court imposed reasonable conditions for release.
+Accused remanded over 60 days entitled to mandatory bail; court may only impose reasonable conditions to secure attendance.

 16 April 2024